FriendlySocieties/FriendlySocieties.org/en.md

   * Responsible, conscientious individuals are united in one community through personal choice.
   * This electoral community creates a framework for implementing and practising community action with a distinct momentum.
   * Individuals show genuine and insightful concern about their fellow man.
+  * We promise each other reliability.
+We promise each other absolute honesty.
   * The community recognizes the individuality and sovereignty of its members, protecting privacy and respecting private ownership, as well as different financial circumstances.
   * Everyone fully understands the goals of the community and contributes to their implementation.
   * We help each other in emergencies and difficult life events, improving living conditions and supporting one another during our personal journeys.